Maria Einsmann

 Maria Einsmann (4 January 1885 – 4 March 1959) was a German factory worker who lived using the name of her husband Joseph Einsmann (nicknamed "Seppel", also spelled Josef) from 1919 until her identity was discovered in 1931.
 She and her friend Helene Müller lived together from 1919 until Einsmann died in 1959.
 As Joseph, Einsmann found it easier to find work and had several jobs, including as a watchman and in a shoe polish factory.
 The deception was discovered when Einsmann had a work accident and the social security office investigated why there were two identical Joseph Einsmanns.
 At the subsequent trial, Einsmann and Müller were accused of fraud and falsification as Einsmann had declared to be the father of Müller's children and given a suspended sentence.
 The case was widely reported on in the press, with many articles expressing understanding and sympathy for the women.
 It was also adapted in literature by Anna Seghers and by Bertolt Brecht.

 Early life

+Maria Einsmann was born Maria Mayer on 4 January 1885 in Bruchsal in the Grand Duchy of Baden, the eldest of three children of Anna (née Weinschenk) and the factory worker Friedrich Mayer.
+Her brother Karl died shortly after birth in 1890, and her younger sister Anna Barbara was born in 1892.
+Little is recorded about Mayer's childhood or education, which was typical for working-class women of the period, whose lives often entered the historical record only through employment, marriage, or legal documents.
+As a young woman she worked as a laundry ironer, a form of wage labour common among women in the service and garment trades.

-Maria Mayer was born on 4 January 1885 in Bruchsal.
-In May 1912, she married Joseph Einsmann in Karlsruhe.
-Their marriage was not happy, and they separated during World War I while her husband was in the military.
-The marriage officially ended in divorce in 1923; Einsmann stated she only found out about the divorce in 1930.
-During the war, she worked in an ammunition factory in Pforzheim, where she met her friend and long-time companion Helene Müller in 1916.
-Born on 6 December 1894 in Pforzheim as Helene Mettenberger, she had married a goldsmith named Emil Müller in 1914.
-The Müllers also separated during the war, with their divorce finalised in 1922.
+In May 1912, at the age of 27, she married the plasterer Joseph Einsmann in Karlsruhe.
+Their marriage was unhappy, and the couple separated during World War I while her husband was in the military.
+The marriage was formally dissolved by divorce in 1923; Einsmann later stated that she only learned of the divorce in 1930.

+By 1916 Mayer was working in a munitions factory in Pforzheim, one of many women employed in industrial work during the war as male labourers were drafted into military service.
+The expansion of such work temporarily broadened employment opportunities for women, though these largely disappeared again after the war.
+It was in Pforzheim that she met Helene Müller, who later became her life partner.

+Müller, born Helene Hertha Banz on 6 December 1894 in Pforzheim, had married the goldsmith Emil Müller in 1914, but the marriage soon proved unhappy and the couple separated during the war.
+Müller's marriage was formally dissolved in absentia in Karlsruhe in 1922.